intellivoid/OpenBlu-Python-API-Wrapper/README.md

 ### Get a single server (OpenVPN config)

 As described in OpenBlu's documentation, servers can be identified by a unique ID.
-That ID can be used to fetch the OpenVPN server configuration from the OpenBlu API as shown below
+That ID can be used to fetch a more detailed server object containing the OpenVPN server configuration from the OpenBlu API as shown below.

 ```python